Praveenk8051/WebSummarizerTool/README.md

 - Fetch webpage content using the provided URL.
 - Parse HTML content to extract text from important elements (`<p>`, `<h1>`, `<h2>`, `<h3>`, `<li>`).
 - Summarize the extracted text using Latent Semantic Analysis (LSA).

+### Analysis
+For my understandings, different outputs will be recorded in the markdown language.
+The website considered for experiment/learning is [this](https://medium.com/the-research-nest/explained-transformers-for-everyone-af01cbe600c5)